 (1) Application for a permit shall be made in writing to the chief of the division of wildlife or his designated representative and postmarked not less than thirty days prior to the date of trial.

 Permits for the spring season will not be issued prior to the first of October of the preceding year.
 Permits for the fall season will not be issued prior to the first of April of the year involved.
-However, beginning at noon on the first Sunday in February and on the last Sunday in August, or as otherwise agreed by the division and interested field trialers a priority scheduling meeting will be held at division headquarters, Columbus, or another mutually agreeable site for the purpose of establishing an orderly schedule of dates for field trials on public lands.
+However, beginning at noon on the last Sunday in August, or as otherwise agreed by the division and interested field trial participants a priority scheduling meeting will be held at division headquarters, Columbus, or another mutually agreeable site for the purpose of establishing an annual schedule of dates for field trials on public lands.

 (2) It shall be unlawful for any person to release wild animals on any area open to field trials unless such release was previously approved by an authorized agent of the division of wildlife.